-You can watch the three videos below or at bottom of page which are of the live online net-artworks; or view online you need to click and have shockwave installed.
+You can watch the three videos below or at bottom of page which are of the live online net-artworks; or view online at bottom pof page you need to have shockwave installed. (best on a PC not a mac)

 Availability: This is an online generative artwork.
 It can be viewed online and can also be shown in a gallery.